 VISIT US ON FACEBOOK!
 Team 3467: Windham Windup

 The Windham Windup, Team 3467, hails from Windham High School in Windham, NH.
-As a fourth-year team for the 2014 FRC season, we are still all for learning about engineering and building robots.
+As a fifth-year team for the 2015 FRC season, we are still all for learning about engineering and building robots.
 We have partnered with local professionals, making connections in the community that, without FIRST, we wouldn’t have known existed.
 Many other FRC teams have reached out to us, offering help where needed and demonstrating the gracious professionalism that has become our own mantra.
-In our fourth year, we are hoping that we can help other teams around us.
+In our fifth year, we are hoping that we can help other teams around us.
 Our hope is that the individual talents of the team will come together to pave the way for future Windham FIRST teams.

 Our mission is to cultivate interest, understanding, & skills in the fields of engineering & technology.
 We seek to encourage creative thought, perseverance in the face of obstacles, cooperation & compromise.
 We seek to develop life skills in students through team membership, community outreach, public speaking, critical thinking, & unique experiences.

 Last year our funding primarily came from Veloxion, Veolia Environmental Services, Windham High School, jcpenney, and BAE Systems, and we are most grateful for their support.
 It has permitted us to focus on building our team and gaining the skills and knowledge to be a competitive team for the fourth year in a row!
 If you wish to make a contribution our team the sponsorship packet is right here on our site.
 Just give it a click!

 The Windham Windup, FRC Team 3467 Presents out mascot, Thirt!

 Thirt is a solid piece of aluminum stock, 6 inches long with a diameter of 3.5 inches.
 He got his name because the atomic number of aluminum is 13.